This article will:

 EU-based candidates: Checkr does not offer screening services to EU-based candidates.
 Screening services are only available for prior EU residents.
-See our discussion on international laws below for more information on GDPR applicability, including EU-based applicants and data processing.
+See our discussion on international laws below for more information on GDPR applicability, including EU-based candidates and data processing.

 Turnaround time and cost will vary depending on the country or countries requiring investigation.

 Fees: Costs vary from country to country.
 Because cost of international checks change frequently, we do not have a pricing list for these checks.
 If you’d like current pricing for a specific country, you can always reach out to us and we'll give you the most up to date price.
 Please contact Checkr Customer Support for more information.

 Timing: International checks take between 10 and 120 days to complete depending on the country or countries requiring investigation.
 Again, you can always reach out if you have questions about specific countries.

 The overall candidate experience is substantially similar to our non-international checks.
 Candidates are required to input certain information needed to run the check, and are then presented with applicable disclosures before giving their consent to run the check.

 Information Required: For US-based checks, candidates are required to provide Checkr with a social security number.